adin786/adin786.github.io/index.md

     url: "#test-link"
     btn_label: "Read More"
     btn_class: "btn--inverse"
+  - image_path: /assets/images/unsplash-gallery-image-3-th.jpg
+    title: "Placeholder 3"
+    excerpt: "This is some sample content that goes here with **Markdown** formatting. "
 ---

 Hi, I'm an MEng Mechanical Engineer with a software and data analytics specialism.
 I'm learning Data Science and machine learning skills to maximise my value as a numerical and analytical problem solver.
 This Github is my place to document a few of my projects, develop good software development practises and hopefully build some stories around data!